 Future plans: Kaylyn is a finalist for the Herbert Scoville Jr. Peace Fellowship in Washington, D.C., which focuses on research and advocacy in issues related to international peace and security.
 She’s also a finalist for the NYC Urban Fellows, where she’d get the chance to work in government and implement programs to improve the lives of New Yorkers.
 Ultimately, she hopes to pursue a career in international affairs and law.

 How did you become interested in leadership, law, etc?: I had taken a constitutional law course in high school, but never followed up on it because I also excelled in math and science courses.
-When I made the decision to join the Manhattan College community, I was initially a civil engineering major but realized that my voice was needed elsewhere.
+When I made the decision to join the Manhattan University community, I was initially a civil engineering major but realized that my voice was needed elsewhere.
 I took a Race and Resistance course during my freshman year and decided to switch to majoring in political science and international studies.
 From there, I’d say that joining Model UN was the best thing I could have done in undergrad.
 I’ve always been active in roles of leadership, but Model UN taught me to be a better public speaker, a better debater, and how to remain professional and diplomatic when placed in tough situations.
 Those are skills that have shaped me into the leader I am today, and how I will carry myself in my professional career and life overall.

-What are some of your more memorable experiences at Manhattan College?: One of my most memorable experiences was serving as student body president this year, and seeing how much change I could make as a student to improve the lives of every Jasper on campus.
-I enjoyed connecting with faculty, staff, the administration, fellow student leaders and prospective students/parents to show them how much MC means to me.
+What are some of your more memorable experiences at Manhattan University?: One of my most memorable experiences was serving as student body president this year, and seeing how much change I could make as a student to improve the lives of every Jasper on campus.
+I enjoyed connecting with faculty, staff, the administration, fellow student leaders and prospective students/parents to show them how much MU means to me.
 Another memorable experience was going on the Kairos retreat, which is centered on self-reflection and is offered through the office of Campus Ministry and Social Action.
 A third memorable moment was getting the chance to travel to France to participate in a two-week long conference with other Lasallian Catholic universities across the world to connect with one another, gain leadership skills and talk about why it is so important to be committed to social justice.
 But beyond those big moments, I’ll miss the daily interactions I had with my classmates, faculty and staff on campus the most.
 I’ll miss laughing with my friends in Cornerstone while ordering Jasper Deli (J-Del) iced coffee in order to help me finish a paper.
 I’ll miss saying hello and catching up with the O’Malley Library librarians and friendly custodian workers who would always check up on me when I had a late night in the library.
 I’ll miss knocking on my professor’s office door to rant about my personal life and talk about postgraduate plans.
 And I’ll miss laying on the Quad or the Smith steps to watch people play frisbee and have fun the second the weather was nice outside.

-What advice would you offer incoming freshmen at Manhattan College?: Take care of yourself, take care of others, don’t be afraid to ask for help or give help, take a subway ride to the city as much as you can, grow into the person you always wished you could’ve become, and last but certainly not least — try everything and have fun!
-College is one of the best experiences you will ever go through in your life, and I wouldn’t trade a thing I have gone through these past few years for anything in the world.
+What advice would you offer incoming freshmen at Manhattan University?: Take care of yourself, take care of others, don’t be afraid to ask for help or give help, take a subway ride to the city as much as you can, grow into the person you always wished you could’ve become, and last but certainly not least — try everything and have fun!
+University is one of the best experiences you will ever go through in your life, and I wouldn’t trade a thing I have gone through these past few years for anything in the world.
 And if you’re a Stranger Things fan like myself, you’ll appreciate this quote from Jim Hopper: “Make mistakes, learn from them and when life hurts you — because it will – remember the hurt.
 The hurt is good.”
 So, no matter how rough and tough college may get, assure yourself you are exactly where you need to be.

 • Kerry Cavanagh